Temporal Transfer Learning for Traffic Optimization with Coarse-grained Advisory Autonomy: Coarse-Grained Control

 \jhedit{\textit{Coarse-grained control}, also known as piecewise constant control or zero-order hold control, refers to the application of the same control action over a specified time segment length \cite{sridhar_piecewise_2021}.} In other words, the same action \jhedit{determined at time step $t_m$} is applied to the time segment of $t\in[t_m,t_{m+1}]$.
 In the single-lane ring, the simulation experiments reported that the hold duration could be extended to 24 seconds without degradation of the system performance \cite{sridhar_piecewise_2021}.
-Li \textit{et al.} derived sufficient conditions for piecewise-constant controls with the guidance hold duration to stabilize the system using the Lyapunov stability \cite{li_stabilization_2023}.
-This piecewise constant control is backed up with the simulator experiments to evaluate the effect of the coarse-grained advisory system \cite{hasan_towards_2023}.
-Hasan \textit{et al.} also introduces a cooperative advisory system that leverages a novel driver trait conditioned Personalized Residual Policy (PeRP) to guide drivers in ways that reduce traffic congestion \cite{hasan_perp_2023}.
+This piecewise constant control is backed up with the simulator experiments to evaluate the effect of the coarse-grained advisory \cite{hasan_towards_2023}.
+Hasan \textit{et al.} also introduces a cooperative advisory system that leverages a novel driver trait conditioned Personalized Residual Policy (PeRP) to guide drivers in ways that reduce traffic congestion \cite{hasan_perp_2023, hasan2024cooperative}.